Jharkhand: Modern period

-During the 18th century, regions under the Kings of the Chero dynasty, Nagvanshi dynasty, Ramgarh and Kharagdiha became parts of territories of East India Company.
+During the 18th century, regions under the Chero dynasty, Nagvanshi dynasty, Ramgarh and Kharagdiha became territories of the East India Company.
 Ramgarh Raj along with estates of other chiefs in the regions were permanently settled as Zamindari estates.
 The Kharagdiha Rajas were settled as Rajas of Raj Dhanwar in 1809, and the Kharagdiha gadis were separately settled as zamindari estates.
 Some of the notable Kharagdiha Zamindari estates were Koderma, Gadi Palganj and Ledo Gadi.
-The princely states in the Chota Nagpur Plateau came within the sphere of influence of the Maratha Empire, but they became tributary states of British East India Company as a result of the Anglo-Maratha Wars and became known as Chota Nagpur Tributary States.
+The princely states in the Chota Nagpur Plateau came within the sphere of influence of the Maratha Empire, but they became tributary states of East India Company as a result of the Anglo-Maratha Wars and became known as Chota Nagpur Tributary States.

 Subjugation, colonisation and imposition of taxes by the British East India Company resulted in spontaneous resistance from the local people.
-Chuar Rebellion, the first revolt against the British East India Company led by Jagannath Singh Patar in 1767 with the Bhumij tribals.
+Chuar Rebellion, the first revolt against the British East India Company was led by Jagannath Singh Patar in 1767 with the Bhumij tribals.
 The Bhumijes again revolted in 1769–71, led by their Sardar Ghatwals in Dhalbhum.
-In 1769, Raghunath Mahato also revolted against the British East India Company (EIC).
+In 1769, Raghunath Mahato also revolted against the East India Company.

-In 1771, the revolt against the landlords and the British government was led by Tilka Majhi, a Paharia leader in Rajmahal Hills.
+In 1771, a revolt against the landlords and the British government was led by Tilka Majhi, a Paharia leader in Rajmahal Hills.
 Soon after in 1779, the Bhumij tribes again rose in arms against the British rule in Manbhum, called the Chuar Rebellion.
 In 1807, the Oraons in Barway murdered their landlord from Srinagar.
 The Munda tribe rose in revolt in 1811 and 1813.
 Bakhtar Say and Mundal Singh, two landowners, fought against the British East India Company in 1812.

 The Hos in Singhbhum revolted in 1820 and a Kol revolt occurred in 1832.
-Also in 1832 the Bhumijs revolted again against the British, this time under the leadership of Ganga Narayan Singh, known as the Bhumij Rebellion.
+Also in 1832 the Bhumijs revolted again against the British, this time under the leadership of Ganga Narayan Singh, known as the Bhumij rebellion.
 During the 19th century, large numbers of santals from Manbhum, Hazaribagh, Midnapore were settled by British in Damin-i-koh to cultivate the land and generate revenue.
-But the Santal revolted against tax imposition.
+But the Santal revolted against the tax imposition.
 The Santhal rebellion broke out in 1855 under the leadership of two brothers Sidhu and Kanhu.
-Later the British renamed it as Santal Pargana.
+Later the British renamed it Santal Pargana.